mila-mamat/homework3/README.md

 -- **Advantages:** Can ensure the criterias are meet.

--- **Disadvantages:** Script will be complicated to cover all kind of users selects; Fixed patterns for first couple of words.
+-- **Disadvantages:** Script will be complicated to cover all kind of users selects; Fixed patterns for first couple of letters.

 ### 3. **Randomly choose character type first, and random pick character within the type.(two step randomization)**